ballerina-attic/sonarqube-github-integration/README.md

-# Line coverage with Ballerina connectors
+# Sonarqube and GitHub Integration

 SonarQube is an open source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells and security vulnerabilities.